made-ml-in-prod-2022/traptrip/online_inference/README.md

 ## Docker optimizations
 1. Use python:3.9-slim instead of python:3.9
-2. Add files useless for container to .dockerignore Final image size is 149.45 Mb (compressed).
+2. Add files useless for container to .dockerignore
+3. add --squash parameter while building (should enable experimental mode in docker config) Final image size is 148.66 Mb (compressed).